 Unfortunately, there is no five minute recharge for electric cars just yet.
 However, rapid and ultra-rapid chargers are becoming more common, you’ll just need to plan it into longer journeys as even a rapid charge can take around 20 – 30 minutes.

 A battery is vital to an electric car, you certainly won’t be driving anywhere without one!
 The batteries currently in use in EVs in the UK do have a limited life expectancy, however, and will need to be replaced every 10 – 20 years depending on the make and model.
 Battery replacement is a longer-term cost calculation that needs to be remembered when you’re considering purchasing an electric vehicle.

 There has been a shift in balance for electric vehicles, with more advantages than disadvantages.
 Even the shortcomings some may find with an electric vehicle are quickly being diminished – the driving ranges keep on improving, the electric car charging system is growing, the batteries are lasting longer, the cars themselves are becoming more attractive and affordable, plus the Government is slowly pushing towards EVs being the go-to option.

 Ultimately, it’s all about the bigger picture.
 Electric vehicles are a cleaner, more environmentally-friendly way to travel.
-Passenger cars and vans contribute to 17% of all carbon dioxide emissions in the UK, so we want to do what we can to reduce this figure and the subsequent effects of climate change whilst still being able to carry on with our lives, with minimal fuss.
+Road transport vehicles contribute to 25% of all carbon dioxide emissions in the UK, so we want to do what we can to reduce this figure and the subsequent effects of climate change whilst still being able to carry on with our lives, with minimal fuss.